corpus-christi/corpus-christi/doc/develop.md

     $ cd corpus-christi/api
     $ python3 -m venv venv
     ```
     - Note that the `python3` command may not have the correct version.
 If you have errors with this, run `python3 --version`, if that is not the desired version, try running `python --version`.
-If this is your desired version, replace "python3" with "python" in the above bash commands.
+If this is your desired version, replace `python3` with `python` in the above bash commands.
+If you are still struggling (and using Windows), you will need to adjust the [environmental variables](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/) and update PATH by finding the location of where python is downloaded.
+Open the base python folder, copy that path/link and add it to PATH in the system variables.

 1. Activate the virtual environment;
    you need to do this _whenever_ you start a new shell